oneapi-src/oneDPL/documentation/library_guide/pstl/dpcpp_policies_usage.rst

 ``oneapi::dpl::begin`` and ``oneapi::dpl::end`` are special helper functions that allow you to pass SYCL buffers to parallel algorithms.
-These functions accept a SYCL buffer and return an object of an unspecified type that satisfies the following
+These functions accept a SYCL buffer and return an object of an unspecified type that provides the following
-requirements:
+API:

 * it is ``CopyConstructible``, ``CopyAssignable``, and comparable with operators ``==`` and ``!=``;
 * the following expressions are valid: ``a + n``, ``a - n``, and ``a - b``, where ``a`` and ``b``